underscore-en/henveloper/README.md

   * An attempt to demonstrate logic decoupling of discord events and game controller to achieve unit testing without triggering discord events manually

+  * An attempt to investigate reliabile game state management with third party libraries given the unrealiability of cloud instance

   * A template for highly modular web server framework with discord.js

 ### 2021